waidyanatha/rezaware-old/README.md

 ## Getting Started

 ### Prerequisits
+It is recommended to setup a clean [Anaconda3](https://www.anaconda.com/) environment with Python 3.8 to avoid any distutils issues.
 To get started with a working environment to execute the librabries, the following packages are required.<br>
 ___Please note that the getting started steps have not been tested and should be revised with missing steps.___

 #### Required Packages
+* conda >= 4.14
-* Python >= 3.8
+* python >= 3.8
 * postgresql >= 13.5 and above
 * pyspark >= 2.3.4
+* airflow >= 2.3.4

 #### Run requirements.txt
 Run ```python3 -m pip install -r requirements.txt``` to install the remaining dependencies.